U.S. flag

 Genetic counseling.

-Peters plus syndrome is inherited in an autosomal recessive manner.
-The parents of an affected child are obligate heterozygotes (i.e., carriers of one B3GLCT pathogenic variant).
-Heterozygotes (carriers) are asymptomatic.
-At conception, each sib of an affected individual has a 25% chance of being affected, a 50% chance of being an asymptomatic carrier, and a 25% chance of being unaffected and not a carrier.
-There is an increased chance for miscarriages and second- and third-trimester fetal loss of affected fetuses.
-Carrier testing for at-risk family members and prenatal diagnosis for pregnancies at increased risk are possible once the pathogenic variants have been identified in an affected family member.
+PTRPLS is inherited in an autosomal recessive manner.
+If both parents are known to be heterozygous for a pathogenic variant involving B3GLCT, each sib of an affected individual has at conception a 25% chance of being affected, a 50% chance of being an asymptomatic carrier, and a 25% chance of being unaffected and not a carrier.
+However, at birth the risk to sibs of a proband of being affected is less than 25% because there is an increased chance for miscarriages and second- and third-trimester loss of affected fetuses.
+Once the pathogenic variants involving B3GLCT have been identified in an affected family member, carrier testing for at-risk relatives and prenatal/preimplantation genetic testing for PTRPLS are possible.

 Diagnosis